near/NEPs/text/0000-near-shell.md

 Besides answers to user prompts, project-level settings also store information about the last version of `near-shell` used in this project.
 For more information, please see [Upgradability](#upgradability).

+As shown in the directory structure above, this file is located in the project directory at:

+`.near-config/settings.js`

 In summary, "settings" are key-value pairs that are set by `near-shell` and relate to the behavior of how it operates in a given project directory.
 They do not relate to the development or deployment of smart contracts.

 #### Configuration
 Configuration are key-value pairs that relate to development and deployment of smart contracts and refer to *connection* information.

+**Example**: As a user, I want to deploy a contract to my localnet instead of testnet during development.
+I will provide flags and/or modify configuration so that `near-shell` can determine where to connect, for what contract, and on behalf of which NEAR account.

+Contains:

 * `networkId`       : Similar to an environment to work on (ex: 'staging')
 * `nodeUrl`         : URL to the NEAR node
 * `contractName`    : NEAR account name for the smart contract
 * `walletUrl`       : URL to NEAR Wallet
 * `helperUrl`       : URL to the contract helper that provides tokens upon account creation
-* `masterAccount`   : When creating "child" accounts, `masterAccount` is the "parent"
+* `masterAccount`   : When creating "child" accounts, `masterAccount` is the "parent" and source of initial Ⓝ balance
-* `configFile`      : Specifies the location of a config file containing connection information.
-Default location is `src/config.js`
+* `configFile`      : Explicitly specifies the location of the config file containing connection information.
+Default location is `.near-config/connections/default.js`

-**Example**: As a user, I want to deploy a contract to my localnet instead of testnet during development.
-I will provide flags and/or modify configuration so that `near-shell` can determine where to connect, for what contract, and on behalf of which NEAR account.
+As shown in the directory structure earlier, this file is located in the project directory at:

+`.near-config/connections/default.js`

+**Note**: at the time of this writing, configuration is read from the project level at:

+`src/config.js`

+This is a file containing several environment configurations with a default, which the user can choose by setting the environment variable `NODE_ENV`.
+Configurations will no longer be set in that manner, but stored in files.

+For example, the command:

+`near contract view near-game topPlayers --env localnet`

+will call the function `topPlayers` on the contract `near-game` that is deployed to localnet.
+The connection information will be read from the file: `.near-config/connections/localnet.js`.

+Users may add, remove, or modify connection environments using [commands detailed later](#commands-config) in this spec.

 #### Key management
+[key-management]: #key-management
 The storage of an account id and a corresponding private key.
-* `keyPath`         : An argument used by `near-shell` specifying the path to the keyfile.
+* `keyPath`     : An argument used by `near-shell` specifying the path to the key file.

-The keyfile file contains the keys:
+The key file file contains the keys:
 * `type`        : Options include
     - `unencrypted`     : An unencrypted file containing an account's private key
     - `native_osx`      : Private key stored with OS X key management